-- Members of the governing body of the Manager; for instance, the directors of the Manager; - Senior management i.e. Head of Strategy and Business Development and members of the Management Committee; - Control functions, i.e. the Head of Operations, Risk, Financial Control and Compliance; - Staff responsible for marketing, i.e. business development; - Any employee receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers (currently there are none).
+- Members of the governing body of the Manager; for instance, the directors of the Manager; - Senior management; - Control functions, i.e. the Head of Operations, Risk, Financial Control and Compliance; - Staff responsible for marketing, i.e. business development; - Any employee receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers (currently there are none).